-2.1.3.2 Hazardous substances pollution from accident risk spots and contaminated sites
+2.1.3.3 Hazardous substances pollution from accident risk spots and contaminated sites

 Assessment of hazardous substance pollution via accidents is based on risk assessment methods.
 Their main objectives are to raise awareness to the accidental pollution in the basin, to determine which priority industrial sectors need to be improved in different regions of the basin in order to minimize risk by implementing measures and to give advice for financing institutes and decision makers where financial and/or technical supporting projects should be targeted.
-A stepwise approach is followed starting with potential risk analysis where rather general methods are used to screen potential hot-spots based on some basic technological properties of the facilities.
+A stepwise approach is followed starting with potential risk analysis where rather general methods are used to screen potential hot-spots based on some basic properties of the facilities.
 In a second step, the real risk analysis should be executed based on checking the relevant environmental factors and safety measures already put in place in order to indicate what necessary additional measures have to be taken in order to improve safety.
-This analysis should be carried out in the responsibility of the riparian countries in order to implement necessary safety measures and it should be in line with sectorial checklists and national catalogues of measures.
-The ICPDR is currently assessing the potential accident risk hot-spots and updating the catalogue of hazardous sites for the Danube Basin.
+This analysis should be done in line with sectorial checklists and national catalogues of measures.